francescozaniol/xsalt/README.md

 ## Tell me more
 With xsalt you can define Vue-like components, which are used to transform XML tags.

 xsalt does not need complex tooling such as webpack or vite, a simple PHP script is sufficient to render/build web pages.
+XSLT is also natively understood by browsers, so components may be transformed on the fly.

 I use xsalt for static minisites.